infracost/actions/README.md

     env:
       TF_ROOT: examples/terraform-project/code
-      # If you're using Terraform Cloud/Enterprise and have variables stored on there
+      # If you're using Terraform Cloud/Enterprise and have variables or private modules stored
-      # you can specify the following to automatically retrieve the variables:
+      # on there, specify the following to automatically retrieve the variables:
       #   INFRACOST_TERRAFORM_CLOUD_TOKEN: ${{ secrets.TFC_TOKEN }}
       #   INFRACOST_TERRAFORM_CLOUD_HOST: app.terraform.io # Change this if you're using Terraform Enterprise